cliosight/Docs/README.md

 ```
 Watch this video for creating a datasource.

-## Creating Database Tables for each Datasource <a name="tables"></a>
+## Database Tables for each Datasource <a name="tables"></a>
-Through this interface, admin users can execute all possible SQL queries on the tables directly.
-By executing a "CREATE TABLE" SQL query, a database table can be created for the configured datasources.
+Through this interface, Admin users can execute all possible SQL queries on the tables directly.
+For instance, by executing a "CREATE TABLE" query, a database table can be created for the configured datasource.

 ## The building blocks of Cliosight ##